ManivannaR/weather-app/README.md

 # How to run APP

-In the project directory, you can run:
+In the project directory, open terminal and you can run:

 ### `npm install`